Self-hosted deployment

 Self-hosting is for teams with infrastructure requirements, internal hosting policies, or data-residency constraints that make a customer-operated deployment preferable to the hosted Worklist cloud.

-Distribution model Licensed Docker image for customer-operated infrastructure.
-Self-hosted users operate their own deployment instead of using the hosted Worklist cloud.
+Distribution model Licensed Docker image plus a Compose template with PostgreSQL and bundled MinIO object storage.
+Self-hosted users can inspect the default operating model before buying and operate their own deployment instead of using the hosted Worklist cloud.

 Open-source boundary The self-hosted product is not an open-source edition.
 Open-source cryptographic tooling does not mean the full product distribution is open source.